decentralized-identity/universal-resolver-frontend/README.md

 ## Running in Prod

-Production build and creating & runnig a docker container
+Production build and creating & runnig a docker container.
+The frontend will be accessible at http://localhost:80/

     npm run build
     docker build -f ./docker/Dockerfile . -t universalresolver/uni-resolver-frontend